pablogarciaamolina/Eye-Tracker/README.md

 <h2> <em> Guide </em> </h2>

-<h3>Setup.py</h3>
+<h3>setup.py</h3>
 <p>Use the setup.py to establish the directories distribution defined on the configiration file and install the dependencies of the requirements.txt</p>
-<h3>Application.py</h3>
+<h3>application.py</h3>
+<p>Running the application.py file will start the application.
+The application is set to run in a RaspberryPi device.
+It also suitted to run on windows, but for that few changes need to be done.
+Simply change the imported module for the camera input to the one for Windows, then change the camera in the main body of the file.</p>

-<p>Running the application.py file will start the application, firstly the calibration system will be activated and if enough images are provided the camera will be calibrated, if not images of the calibration pattern can be taken in real time.</p>
+  <p>Firstly the calibration system will be activated and if enough images are provided the camera will be calibrated, if not images of the calibration pattern can be taken in real time.</p>
 <p>Then the security system will start, the user will have a limited number of attempts to provide the correct secuence of polygons.
 If te user runs out odf attempts acces will be denied and the application will finish.</p>
 <p>Lastly if the secuence is procided sucessfully, access will be granted and the tracker application will start.
 The eye tracker ill run until the user exits the session.</p>